christabor/flask_jsondash/README.md

 *javascript issues*

 To troubleshoot potential javascript parse errors, open up your browser console (In Chrome for example, it's <kbd>cmd+option+i</kbd> for Mac, and <kbd>ctrl+alt+i</kbd> on Windows) and see if there are any errors.
 If there are any parse errors, then the format of your json response may be invalid for a given content type.
 [Make sure to check the schemas page for format requirements](schemas.md)

+**My chart is ugly or is flowing outside the container**

+This is usually only an issue with datatables, particularly when selecting the number of entries to show.
+The size of the table will grow, and the layout does not account for that, nor should it.
+The best case here is to determine what size actually makes sense for you and adjust your chart size accordingly.